- Daphne Middle School

 - Students may enter the building on the gym side starting at 7:20 and are considered tardy after 7:50

-- Students have a 7 period day with a morning break and a mid-day lunch
+- Students have a 7 period day with a mid-day lunch

 - Students dismiss starting at 3 PM and the school office closes promptly at 4PM